 More than ⅓ Saw Positive Results

 Within 6 months of the procedure, 8 of the 21 men treated were able to engage in spontaneous sexual intercourse, lead researcher Dr. Martha Haahr, of Odense University Hospital in Denmark found after conducting the study.
 The results were maintained for at least a year, indicating potential long term benefits.
-Only men who were continent were reported to have recovered sexual function.
+Sexual function was recovered only in men who were continent.

 None of the 21 men reported significant side effects over the trial period, or in the following year.